biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     :lines: 121-128

 If :obj:`compute_span` is written as a class it must behave like a
-classifier: it accepts an example and returns a value.
+classifier: it accepts an instance and returns a value.
 The second argument tells what the caller expects the classifier to return - a value, a distribution or both.
-Currently, :obj:`Imputer_model`, always expects values and the argument can be ignored.
+Currently, :obj:`~Orange.feature.imputation.Model`, always expects values and the argument can be ignored.

 Missing values as special values
 ================================